R2NorthstarTools/NorthstarProton/README.md

 ### Requirements:

-- A clean and stable building environment that does *not* have Steam installed and has the appropriate glibc version.
-We are currently targetting whatever SteamOS 3.0 has.
+- A clean and stable building environment that does *not* have Steam installed.
 - All depdencies installed.
 For this an Arch-based environment is recommended.
 See the proton-tkg PKGBUILD for a complete list of dependencies.

 ```shell